hyraxbio/ember-skeleton/tests/dummy/app/templates/docs/utils/theme-icon.md

 The helper will check if the value of the first argument is present in any of the `matchStrings` arrays, and will return the corresponding `returnString`.

+Note that you can set `fallback: true` on one of the objects.
+In this case, the returnString of that object will be returned if no matches are found.
+Note that this can be overriden by passing `fallback` to the util as outlined below.

 {{#docs-demo as |demo|}}
   {{#demo.example name="util-default-theme-icons" class="theme-icons-demo"}}
     <table>